Football hooliganism: Indonesia

 Football hooliganism in Indonesia dates back to the late 1980s, stemming from the rivalries among fans of Persib Bandung, Persebaya Surabaya, PSMS Medan, PSM Makassar and intra-regional derbies.
 Violence in football in Indonesia has increased since 2000 until now.
 The hottest derby is the Indonesia derby between Persija Jakarta from the capital city of Indonesia and Persib Bandung from the West Java capital provincial.
-Another hottest derby is the East Java derby between Persebaya Surabaya from the provincial capital of East Java and Arema F.C. of the biggest competitors in the province.
+Another hot derby is the East Java derby between Persebaya Surabaya from the provincial capital of East Java and Arema of the biggest competitors in the province.

+Clashes and rivalries also occurred between supporters of clubs from different islands, such as the rivalry between Persija Jakarta and PSM Makassar which heated up again in 2019, especially after the 2018 Piala Indonesia final which brings together the two clubs.
+Then also between the supporters of Persija Jakarta with Persipura Jayapura and Persiwa Wamena from Papua which heated up in the era of the Indonesia Super League.

 Between 1995 and 2018 there have been 70 deaths in Indonesian football, 21 deaths of which occurred at the hands of a mob.
-Football hooliganism in Indonesia often caused damage to stadium properties.
+Football hooliganism in Indonesia often causes damage to stadium properties, and clashes can then spread outside the stadium to nearby streets.

 The deadliest incident occurred on 1 October 2022, after host Arema FC lost to Persebaya for the first time at home in 23 years.
 At least 129 people died following a stampede after police fired tear gas at supporters in an effort to stop a pitch invasion.
 The incident is the deadliest football-related disaster in Asia, as well as the second-deadliest worldwide.
 Arema ultras also damaged parts of Kanjuruhan Stadium and torched police vehicles.

 Small scale riots also sometimes occur in West Java.
 Involving two local teams, namely Persib from Bandung, the capital city of the province and Persikabo 1973 from Bogor Regency, an area south of the Indonesian capital, Jakarta.
 The rivalry between the two clubs is known as the Pasundan derby or the West Java derby.
+Likewise with the rivalry between two lower division teams from North Maluku, Persiter based in Ternate and Persikota based in Tidore.
+This rivalry, known as the Old North Maluku derby, is the hottest football rivalry in the region, In fact, many factors that originally did not originate from football can spread into it.
+However, after the establishment of the Malut United through the acquisition of Putra Delta Sidoarjo in 2023, the supporters from North Maluku can unite to support the club because it represents their longing for a professional club that represents their region.